AndreaRibuoli/RIBY/README.md

 When ActiveRecord generates the SQL statements to CREATE TABLE *ar\_internal\_metadata* (or *schema\_migrations*) the name is passed as is so that DB2 creates a table having the upper case version of the name: **AR\_INTERNAL\_METADATA**.
-We also know that IBM i operating system will identify the table with another name **AR_IN00001** having only the first 5 characters in common with the original (SQL) name.
+We also know that IBM i operating system will identify the table with another name, **AR_IN00001**, having only the first 5 characters in common with the original (SQL) name.

 Similarly, *schema\_migrations* becomes **SCHEMA\_MIGRATIONS**, ending up in **SCHEM00001**.